noiceengg/contracts/README.md

 # Noice Launchpad Contracts
-Noice Launchpad is a permissioned launchpad built on top of [Doppler Multicurve](https://doppler.lol/multicurve.pdf) and Uniswap V4 for sniper protection during early growth phase.
+Noice Launchpad is a permissioned launchpad built on top of [Doppler Multicurve](https://doppler.lol/multicurve.pdf) and Uniswap V4.

 ## Acknowledgement